bdargan/cdk-email-forwarder/README.md

 Email headers for From and Reply-To are modified when sent.
 Email attachments are supported (upto 10MB).

+Email forwarding mapping can be managed in SSM for multiple domains.
 ## Stack creates
 * S3 bucket *- for email body and attachments*
 * SES Domain verification